stevendesu/minimux/README.md

 First, I learned React... and **I loved it**.
 Everything about it was perfect.
-It turned your HTML into self-contained components just like Angular or Polymer, but with 1/10th the bootstrapping of Angular and with twice the performance of Polymer.
+It turned your HTML into self-contained components just like Angular or Polymer, but with 1/10th the boilerplate of Angular and with twice the performance of Polymer.
 The shadow DOM made apps blazingly fast no matter how many elements you put on the page, and the fact that state could be passed down to elements as properties... just amazing